Figments/dev-test/README.md

 ### What This Entails

 All blocks are fetched via an API call which returns a mock dataset.
 You can click the `Add` button on the main page to add as many blocks as you want, and each one will trigger an API call to add said block to the dataset so that it's persisted on page refreshes.
 Each block was also give a remove `(-)` button, which also similarly queries against the mock dataset.

 All blocks are updated on the frontend via Svelte-based clientside state management first, before the API calls are made, though they do not currently handle cases where an error occurs and prevents the creation or removal of a block from the original dataset.

+The page is also responsive, based on a flexbox model, and can scale between many different screen sizes without issue.

 ---